SmartAppsDevelopment/AndroidMVVMExample/README.md

 *   Model-View-ViewModel (ie MVVM) is a template of a client application architecture  [MVVM](https://github.com/ahmedeltaher/MVVM-Kotlin-Android-Architecture)
 *   [MarvelHeroes](https://github.com/skydoves/MarvelHeroes) is a demo application based on modern Android application tech-stacks and MVVM architecture.Fetching data from the network and integrating persisted data in the database via repository pattern.<br/>
 * [Clean Archetecture ](https://github.com/android10/Android-CleanArchitecture)This is a sample app that is part of a blog post I have written about how to architect android application using the Uncle Bob's clean architecture approach.
+* [Idiomatic Kotlin](https://github.com/tompee26/idiomatic-kotlin)Contains all the code presented in the Idiomatic Kotlin tutorial series.
  # UseCase
 You can reference the good use cases of this library in the below repositories.
 - [Pokedex](https://github.com/skydoves/pokedex) - 🗡️ Android Pokedex using Hilt, Motion, Coroutines, Flow, Jetpack (Room, ViewModel, LiveData) based on MVVM architecture.